mickelsonm/gcs-api/README.md

 # How to run?

-Once you have all the dependencies that you need, then it should be just a:

-    go run main.go
+You should be able to run it using the binary:

+    ./gcsapi

+Note: Pay attention to your platform (see: GOOS in the build line)!

 # How to run with Docker?

+First, you need to build the binary: See the building section above.

-First you need to build the image:
+Next, you need to build the image:

     docker build -t gcsapi .